Code-Institute-Submissions/marco-deb/README.md

   - The code for the modal I got from the bootstrap documentation.
 I changed the code a little bit.
 I use the modal in the download meditation section.
   - The changes I did for the products modal was that I removed the modal header and added a background image.
 I inserted a text with with some information about the download process.
+  - The code for the sign up form used in the modal I got from https://bootsnipp.com/snippets/AlM7P

 - EmailJS